 Another way to check mounts is to put the transmission into drive and lightly load the engine while keeping your other foot on the brakes.
 Excessive engine movement may indicate loose or broken mounts that need to be replaced.

 Replacement mounts may or many not have the same construction as the original.
-Fluid-filled hydro-mounts are expensive, so a more affordable alternative may be a solid replacement mount.
-But a solid mount obviously cannot provide the same level of dampening as the original hydro-mount.
-Consequently, you might not be happy with the way your car feels if a less-expensive solid mount is substituted for a fluid-filled mount.
+Fluid-filled hydro-mounts are expensive, so a more affordable alternative may be a solid rubber mount.
+But a solid mount obviously cannot provide the same level of vibration dampening as an original equipment hydro-mount.
+Consequently, you might not be happy with the way your car feels if you opt for the cheaper solid rubber mount.

 Replacing a motor mount always requires supporting the engine and/or transmission.
 The weight must be taken off the mount before it can be unbolted and replaced.
 This can be done with a floor jack from underneath (place a block of wood between the jack and oil pan to distribute the pressure so you don't damage the oil pan), or with an engine hoist overhead.
 Mount access can also be a challenge on some transverse-mounted engines in front-wheel drive cars.